harmehar-kaur/harmehar-kaur.github.io/_posts/2024-12-21-FTKImager.md

 ---
-title:
+title: "FTK Imager: Essential Tool for Imaging Windows Systems"
-date:
+date: 2024-12-21
-categories:
+categories: [DFIR]
-tags:
+tags: [DFIR, FTK Imager, Forensics, Windows Imaging, Data Acquisition]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/forensics.jpg
-  alt:
+  alt: FTK Imager Tool in Action
 ---

-3	FTK IMAGER for imaging windows systems
-•	It is an open-source data preview and imaging tool which allows the collection of electronically stored information in a forensically sound manner.
-•	It is advised to avoid having an active connection on the device whose image is to be created by the imager.
-•	The imager could be used in 2 ways to: o	By locally installing it into a device o	Or by storing it on a removable device which could be connected to the device keeping in consideration the usage of write blocker and then used to create an image of the device or system of interest or under examination.
-•	It could be used for
-o	Evidence viewing
-o	Memory dumping or making a forensic image
-3.1	USER INTERFACE OF IMAGER:
-•	The imager when launched consists of several panes which appears as follows:
-•	The key point to remember in order to traverse the UI of the FTK imager: o	The menu pane gives access to all features of FTK imager and consists of file menu, view menu, mode menu and help menu. o	The mode menu in the menu pane allows 3 preview modes: o	Automatic: chooses the best view like embedded windows explorer for webpages o	Text: preview as ASCII or Unicode character, is often used to view text/binary files. o	Hex: views every byte of data as hexadecimal code. o	Evidence opened could be viewed as a tree structure in the evidence tree pane or as file list under the file list pane which only shows the contents of the directory currently selected in the evidence tree.
-3.2	CREATING FORENSIC IMAGE:
-•	The best and safest way for creating a forensic image is by making a physical copy of the hard drive.
-To achieve which the drive is removed from the computer and is connected with another computer using a write blocker.
-And then use a imaging software to create a physical image of the drive.
-•	Encryption is employed: the physical image serves no useful purpose if the drive encrypts the original content since it would lead to the image being encrypted as well.
-In this case the image taken is logical image.
-•	Steps to create an image with FTK imager: o	Open FTK Imager: Launch the software and click the "Add New Evidence" button in the upper left corner. o	Select Source:
-	In the Source Selection Menu, choose one of the following options:
-•	Physical Drive
-•	Logical Drive
-•	Preexisting Image File
-•	Contents of a Specific Folder o	Import Physical or Logical Device:
-	If importing a Physical Device, select the desired hard drive from the displayed list.
-	If importing a Logical Device, select the desired partition.
-	If importing an Image File or Folder, browse for the appropriate image or folder to import. o	Load Evidence:
-	After selecting the device, click "Finish" to load the evidence into FTK Imager.
-	Verify the loaded evidence by browsing it in the Evidence Tree on the left-hand side. o	Export as Disk Image:
-	Right-click the device in the Evidence Tree and select "Export Disk Image".
-	This will start the Image Creation Wizard. o	Configure Image Settings:
-	Click "Add" in the wizard.
-	Ensure the "Verify images after they are created" option is checked (uses hashing to ensure accuracy). o	Select File Type:
-	Choose the output image file type from options such as:
-•	DD: Pure bitstream format.
-•	SMART: Commercial format (rarely used).
-•	AFF: Supports encryption and compression.
-•	E01: Common proprietary format with compression support. o	Add Case Metadata: Include case data (metadata) in the image for identification purposes. o	Set File Parameters:
-	Assign a name to the image.
-	Configure parameters for compression and fragmentation:
-•	Compression: Slows down creation but saves storage space.
-•	Fragmentation: Determines the size of image file segments. o	Start Image Creation:
-	Click "Start" in the Create Image menu.
-	The process will begin, creating the image as per the specified parameters.
-3.3	COLLECTING MEMORY DUMPS
-•	Since memory could hold information like encryption keys or content in decrypted form or some more information that may interest a forensic examiner dumping the memory could be a counted as a important way to collect data from the system of interest or under examination.
-•	Memory dumping is only possible in case of live examination.
-•	In case of FTK imager it is easy to capture a memory dump for a device: simply select “Capture memory” then the destination path and file name and press “OK”.
-•	Now memory dumps usually are stored in big files therefore it is important to make sure that the destination file system allows storage of big files.
-3.4	COLLECTING REGISTRY HIVES
-•	FTK imager could also be used to collect registry hives.
-The steps followed for which are as follows: o	Click on the “obtain protected file” button o	A menu appears which allows to select whether all available registry files are needed or only those for password recovery along with which one has to put in the destination path and press “OK”.
+When dealing with **Digital Forensics and Incident Response (DFIR)**, ensuring that evidence is collected in a forensically sound manner is key.
+One of the essential tools used in imaging **Windows systems** is **FTK Imager**.
+It’s an open-source tool that helps forensic experts create accurate copies of systems and data, enabling them to analyze evidence without altering the original device.

+---

+### FTK Imager: An Introduction

+**FTK Imager** is a powerful tool that allows you to collect electronically stored information from devices in a forensically sound way.
+When imaging a system, the primary goal is to avoid making any modifications to the original device or data, ensuring that all information remains intact and admissible in a court of law.

+Here’s how **FTK Imager** is typically used:

+- **Avoid Active Connections**: Always ensure there’s no active connection on the device that you’re imaging.
+This helps to avoid any changes being made during the process.
+- **Two Ways to Use FTK Imager**:
+  - **Locally**: Install it directly onto the device you’re working with.
+  - **Remotely**: Store it on a removable device (like a USB drive) that’s connected to the device under examination.
+It’s essential to use a **write blocker** during this process to avoid altering any data.

+### FTK Imager Can Be Used For:

+- **Evidence Viewing**: View data on the device before imaging it.
+- **Memory Dumping**: Capture the volatile memory from a live system.
+- **Forensic Imaging**: Create an image of a device or system for analysis.

+---

+### User Interface of FTK Imager

+When you launch **FTK Imager**, the interface consists of several key panes:

+- **Menu Pane**: Gives access to all features, including the **File**, **View**, **Mode**, and **Help** menus.
+- **Mode Menu**: Offers three preview modes:
+  - **Automatic**: Chooses the best view (e.g., an embedded Windows Explorer for web pages).
+  - **Text**: Displays data as ASCII or Unicode characters, useful for viewing text or binary files.
+  - **Hex**: Displays the data as hexadecimal code, useful for analyzing raw data.
+- **Evidence Tree Pane**: Displays a tree structure of the evidence.
+- **File List Pane**: Shows the contents of the currently selected directory in the Evidence Tree.

+### Creating Forensic Images with FTK Imager

+Creating a forensic image is a critical step in digital investigations.
+The safest and most forensically sound way to create an image is by removing the hard drive from the device and connecting it to another system using a **write blocker**.
+This ensures that no data is altered during the imaging process.

+However, in cases where the drive is encrypted, the image created may also be encrypted, making it a **logical image** instead of a physical one.

+#### Steps to Create an Image with FTK Imager:
+1. **Open FTK Imager**: Launch the software and click **“Add New Evidence”**.
+2. **Select Source**:
+   - Physical Drive
+   - Logical Drive
+   - Preexisting Image File
+   - Contents of a Specific Folder
+3. **Import the Device**:
+   - For **Physical Devices**, select the desired hard drive.
+   - For **Logical Devices**, select the desired partition.
+   - For **Image Files or Folders**, browse and select the file or folder.
+4. **Load Evidence**: Click **Finish** to load the evidence into FTK Imager.
+Verify by browsing it in the Evidence Tree.
+5. **Export as Disk Image**: Right-click the device in the Evidence Tree and choose **“Export Disk Image”**.
+6. **Configure Image Settings**: In the **Image Creation Wizard**, ensure **“Verify images after they are created”** is checked to ensure accuracy via hashing.
+7. **Choose File Type**:
+   - **DD**: Pure bitstream format.
+   - **SMART**: Commercial format (less commonly used).
+   - **AFF**: Supports encryption and compression.
+   - **E01**: Common proprietary format with compression support.
+8. **Add Case Metadata**: Include case information in the image for identification.
+9. **Set Parameters**: Configure image settings like compression (which slows down creation but saves space) and fragmentation (which affects image file segment sizes).
+10. **Start Image Creation**: Click **Start** to begin creating the image.

+---

+### Collecting Memory Dumps with FTK Imager

+Memory dumps are essential in **live examinations** as they can contain valuable data such as encryption keys or decrypted content.
+Here’s how to collect memory dumps using FTK Imager:

+1. **Capture Memory**: In FTK Imager, simply select **“Capture Memory”**.
+2. **Choose Destination**: Select the destination path and file name where the memory dump will be stored.
+3. **Ensure File System Compatibility**: Memory dumps are large, so ensure the destination file system can support large files.

+---

+### Collecting Registry Hives with FTK Imager

+FTK Imager can also be used to collect registry hives, which are essential for analyzing system configuration and user activity.

+#### Steps to Collect Registry Hives:
+1. **Click on “Obtain Protected File”**: This option is available to collect registry files.
+2. **Select Registry Files**: Choose whether to collect all registry files or just those related to password recovery.
+3. **Select Destination**: Choose where to store the collected registry files and click **OK**.

+---

+### Conclusion

+FTK Imager is an invaluable tool in **DFIR** for creating forensically sound images, collecting memory dumps, and extracting registry hives.
+Whether you’re working with live systems or physical drives, FTK Imager helps you collect crucial data in a safe and verifiable manner.
+By following the outlined steps, you can ensure that the evidence remains intact for further analysis, all while maintaining the integrity of your investigation.

+---